Dodge T-, V-, W-Series: General

 1939 Dodge Pickup with wooden bed.

 Ram hood ornaments adorned every Dodge car and truck from 1932 to 1954.

 After Dodge joined forces with Graham Brothers trucks from 1925 onwards, Dodge and Graham trucks, marketed through Dodge's vast dealer network, were offered in various capacities, ranging from a half ton to three tons.
 In May 1928, Power Wagon magazine already computed a "truly impressive" 1,842 possible configuration combinations, of available models, styles, payload ratings, wheelbase, and other options.

-For 1939, Dodge rolled out a striking, modern design, new from the ground up, except for the updated drivetrains – and, as before, offering an exceptionally large number of available variants.
-In the later 1930s, streamlined styling had become a virtual requirement for anything from appliances, cars, boats, planes – even trucks, trains, and architecture.
-The new, "Job-Rated" Dodge trucks followed suit, and were completely representative of the "Streamline Moderne," Art Deco–based style, inspired by aerodynamic design, and characterized by elongated horizontal lines and curving forms, to give the impression of sleekness and modernity.
+For 1939, Dodge rolled out an entirely new design, except for the updated drivetrains – and offered many variants.
+In the later 1930s, streamlined styling had become the dominant design trend in the industry.
+The new, "Job-Rated" Dodge trucks followed suit, representing the "Streamline Moderne," Art Deco–based style, inspired by aerodynamic design, and characterized by elongated horizontal lines and curving forms meant to give the impression of sleekness and modernity.

 The all new, all-steel cabs featured a front-end design with a barrel-shaped base and a sharp V-shaped grille; long, sleek, crowned front and rear fenders, with embossed "speed lines" on the lower rears of each fender; and a new sloped, two-piece windshield, that could be opened for increased airflow.
 The headlamps were still free-standing, but were mounted in bullet-shaped pods.
 From the half-tons to the three-ton models, the new trucks all featured the same distinctive design – the heavy-duty models only stood out taller, on larger wheels and tires.